How To Stain A Wooden Floor LIKE A PRO

 I personally like the solvent stains, purely because I have been using them for a decade.

-One thing you must do is check how many square metres of floor the stain covers per litre and make sure you get enough + 10-15%.
-I’m traumatised by the number of times I thought I had enough, used more than the coverage indicated on the tin and ended up running out!
+One thing you must do is check how many square meters of floor the stain covers per liter and make sure you get enough + 10-15%.
+I’m traumatized by the number of times I thought I had enough, used more than the coverage indicated on the tin and ended up running out!
 Traumatised!

 This is not a situation you want to find yourself in, as it may mean you need to re-sand, as leaving it to dry while driving out to buy more will mean a nasty join line when you resume the staining.

 I buy rag in large rolls and cut off as much as I need for a particular floor.
-For a floor anything up to 20 square metres, I just need 2 rags, 1 for ragging on, and 1 for ragging off.
+For a floor of anything up to 20 square meters, I just need 2 rags, 1 for ragging on, and 1 for ragging off.